Lunéville: Industry

 Lunéville faience was made famous for its widely copied collectable figurines mostly designed by Paul-Louis Cyfflé.
 This group is from 1770-1780, Sèvres museum collection.

 Lunéville faience, a kind of unglazed faience produced from 1723 at Lunéville by Jacques Chambrette, became the Manufacture Royale du Roi de Pologne (“Royal Factory of the King of Poland”) after Stanislaus sponsored it in 1749.
 The earthenware first became famous for its detailed figurines and in the 20th century for its art deco designs, and it still exists today as "Terres d'Est".

 In 1858, the glass factory of Croismare was built.
 It became famous when the Müller brothers settled there in 1897 and began creating Art Deco glass designs.

 Louis Ferry-Bonnechaux discovered a technique using beads and sequins on embroidery in 1865.
 His craft was widely copied and became known as Lunéville Point, and its heritage can still be seen in modern haute couture.

 A subsidiary of the Dietrich company, Lorraine-Dietrich moved to Lunéville after the 1871 treaty of Frankfurt.
 Today it is known for its trailers, but it started off as a manufacturer of cars and railway equipment.

-Demographics

-The population of Lunéville in 2019 was 17,867.